 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-The crunchy pizza crust topped with tomato sauce, creamy mozzarella and salty anchovies is simply delicious.
-Some capers and oregano on top add extra savoriness because that’s what pizza is all about: FLAVOR and TEXTURE.
+The crunchy pizza crust topped with tomato sauce, creamy mozzarella, salty anchovies capers and oregano… all BIG flavors.

-Serve with a glass of white wine or cold beer for an impressive pizza night.
-I promise, you’ll be hooked! 🙂
+Serve with a glass of white wine or cold beer for a terrific pizza night!

 Watch the video